vanheeringen-lab/seq2science/docs/content/workflows/scrna_seq.md

 ## BUS (Barcode/UMI/Set) format

-The `-x` argument indicates the correct position of umi, barcodes and reads in the supplied R1/R2 fastq files.
+The `-x` argument indicates the read and file positions of UMIs and barcodes in the supplied R1/R2 fastq files.
 Kallisto bustools should auto-detect the correct settings if you use the short-hand syntax for your platform of choice, such as `-x 10xv2`.
 Internally, this is translated to the following bc:umi:set triplet:
 `0,0,16:0,16,26:1,0,0` which can be used as an alternative to the short-hand syntax.
-For more information on the BUS format, consider the [kallisto](https://pachterlab.github.io/kallisto/manual) manual.
+For more information on the BUS format, consider the [Kallisto](https://pachterlab.github.io/kallisto/manual) manual.